Atmosphere shot from the gallery weekend – photo taken from the street looking into the open gallery space.

 Based on international experience

-The project is also based on an extensive feasibility study conducted by Malmö Konsthall in 2023 with support from Region Skåne.
-The study examined how established national and international art organizations work to support artists with disabilities.
-It shows, among other things, that similar initiatives abroad are very popular with the target group and have become important players in contemporary art.
-The visions and structures gathered from experienced organizations abroad will now be implemented to build a relevant and sustainable initiative for the Swedish context.
-The goal is for the studio in Malmö to become a role model and an example for others looking to develop similar initiatives in the future.
+The project is also based on an extensive preliminary study conducted by Malmö Konsthall in 2023, with support from Region Skåne.
+The study examined how established national and international art organizations work to support artists with non-normative abilities.
+It showed, among other things, that similar initiatives abroad are very popular within the target group and have become important players in contemporary art.
+The visions and structures gathered from experienced international organizations are now being implemented at KOAS.
+The goal is to build a relevant and sustainable initiative for a Swedish context, and for the Malmö studio to serve as a role model and example for others who wish to develop similar programs in the future.

 The target group involved